nigelhorne/gedcom/README.md

 cd /usr/local/lib;
 sudo ln -s libMagick++-7.so libMagickCore-7.Q16HDRI.so"

+To use the -M option on FreeBSD you'll need to
+"sudo pkg install apngasm"

 ## Acknowledgements

 So many Perl CPAN modules that if I list them all I'll miss one, but special